 Marketers today face the challenge of information overload: with dozens of different channels to choose from and new forms of digital marketing emerging all the time, it can be tricky to cut through the clutter to directly reach an audience.

 Consumers, too, have endless branded ads to sift through day after day.
 That makes reaching and engaging them more involved than simply creating a website and social media accounts and waiting for customers to find them.
-If you’re restricted by a budget, this becomes even more challenging.
+If you’re restricted by a budget when it comes to promoting your website or business, this becomes even more challenging.

 That’s where integrated marketing comes in.
 With integrated marketing communications (IMC), brands can relay their messages across various channels in a way that’s engaging, consistent, and doesn’t break the budget.
 Let’s take a closer look at what it means, how you can create your own integrated marketing strategy and some examples of how other brands have done it right.